delogix/rowset/README.md

 # rowset

-rowset is a library which provides ...
+rowset is a library which provides functionality for data pagination for clients sending a JSON request and on the server side a GO library handling this request mapping a DB Query to a GO Structure and marschalling to JSON.

-Major additional concepts are:
+Major concepts are:

-* Marshal rows into struct
+* Marshal DB rows into GO struct
 * Limit number of rows returned
-* Sort and search
+* Sorting and searching implementation

 ## Recent Changes